ancleite/ancleite/README.md

-- 👋 Hi, I’m André and I study Control and Automation Engineering at IFMG and entering the world of programming
+- 👋 Hi, I’m André and I am Control and Automation Engineer and Data Engineer
 - 👀 I’m interested in create a portfolio of my projects and help open source projects
-- 🌱 I’m currently learning Python
 - 💞️ I'm looking to collaborate with this community sharing my projects to been useful to beginners programmers
 - 📫 How to reach me: andrencleite@gmail.com or @andrenleite_ at Instagram